Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Why Trade CFDs?

-Both beginners and experienced traders can benefit from exploring CFD trading for a number of reasons.
+Both beginners and experienced traders can benefit from exploring CFD trading for several reasons.

 Similarities to traditional trading